-The UT men have now appeared in 13 consecutive NCAA South Regional's, including a program-best finish of second in 2007.
+The UT men have now appeared in 14 consecutive NCAA South Regional's, including a program-best finish of second in 2007 and 2011.
 Tampa also advanced to the NCAA Finals for the first time in 2007 and 2011 as it finished 22nd and 24th in the nation respectively.

 Aside from coaching at the collegiate level, Vaknin has been a head coach for distance training teams.
 Since 1992 he has been the head coach for the Progressive Training Team and has held the same position with Team Leukemia since 1994.
 During his competing days, Vaknin was a stand out runner at both the high school and collegiate level.